 Fore more kid friendly inspiration head to Peak District Kids where you will find loads of ideas to keep the younger ones entertained!

 Now you have your holiday planned out you just need to book somewhere to stay.
-We have some great properties available for an Autumn break from small cottages sleeping 4 to larger properties perfect to two households/social bubbles who want to get away together.
+We have some great properties available for an Autumn break from small cottages sleeping 2 to larger properties reconfigured for groups of 6.
 We also have some great last minute deals and discounted stays.

 Head to our availability search, pop in some dates and book your chosen property online!